-Hunt trophy New Mexico elk on the 85,000 acre Rio Costilla Park Ranch in north central New Mexico.
-Rio Costilla is located in New Mexico Elk Hunting unit 55A and borders Vermejo Park Ranch, Ted Turner's exclusive elk hunting ranch.
+Hunt elk on the 85,000 acre Rio Costilla Park Ranch in north central New Mexico.
+Rio Costilla is located in New Mexico Elk Hunting unit 55A and borders Ted Turner's exclusive elk hunting ranch.
 Unit 55A consists of huge tracts of both private and public land professionally managed for quality big game.
 Rio Costillo also borders the famous Valle Vidal, which is a once in a lifetime draw area.
-We practiced over 30 years of New Mexico Trophy Elk management, with a 5x5 or better policy you can be sure of trophy potential and trophy elk opportunities.
+For over 30 years we have practiced New Mexico Trophy Elk management, with a 5x5 or better policy you can be sure of trophy potential and trophy elk opportunities.
 This prime Elk hunting location offers opportunities at harvesting a 300”+ bull, many exceeding 325” and others over 350”.
-For the past 5 years Trophy elk harvest rates have been from 75%.
-Each hunter will have an experienced and professional guide who will ensure a successful trip and a New Mexico trophy elk opportunity.
+For the past 5 years Trophy elk harvest rates have been around 75%.
+Each hunter will have an experienced and professional guide who will ensure a successful trip and an elk opportunity.

-You will be lodged in our rustic, yet comfortable, lodge with double rooms, bathrooms, showers, warm and spacious common quarters.
+You will be lodged in our rustic, yet comfortable, lodge with double rooms, bathrooms, showers as well as warm and spacious common quarters.
 Meals will be served by our professional staff, who will keep you well fueled for a successful trophy elk hunt.
 The kitchen is open to you at all times with plenty of snacks, beverages and we can cater to special diets with advance notice.
+Food & Lodge upgrade available - $125 a night per hunter.

 Archery Trophy Bull